awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 1. To update the displayed account status, refresh the page\.
 When the account has been unmanaged, its status changes to **terminated**\.

+1. If you no longer need the terminated account, close it\.
+For information about closing AWS accounts, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing and Cost Management User Guide*

 **Note**
+An unmanaged \(terminated\) account is not closed or deleted\.
 When the account has been unmanaged, the AWS SSO user that you selected when you created the account in Account Factory still has administrative access to the account\.
 If you do not want this user to have administrative access, you must change this setting in AWS SSO by updating the account in Account Factory and changing the AWS SSO user email address for the account\.
 For more information, see [Updating Account Factory Accounts](#updating-account-factory-accounts)\.

 ### Closing an Account Created in Account Factory<a name="delete-account"></a>